We’ve only got two things to say about Faraday cages. One, you’ve either heard about Faraday cages in relation to electromagnetic pulse (EMP).

 It’s the perfect enclosure to protect your electronic devices from an EMP attack or blast.

 Any electrical pulse cannot penetrate the box and instead goes around it.
 It’s pretty impressive.
-It comes as no surprise that many seasoned preppers recommend you own or DIY your Faraday cage.
+It comes as no surprise that many seasoned preppers recommend you own or make a DIY Faraday cage.

 The mere thought that you can give your electronics that much-needed layer of safety is definitely alluring.
 We’re talking about protecting your radios, your phones, rechargeable batteries, and more.